kvarak/dnd/docs/_Rules/skills.md

       The skill to keep, raise, and properly use domestic animals for work and food.
 You know the minimum environment an animal must be kept in, the proper food to feed it and how to keep the animal from running off.
 This skill would normally not be rolled for.
       <details>
         <summary>Breed Animal</summary>
         Proficiency with selective breeding of animals.
 This is a long term activity normally not possible to do during adventuring with the exception of long downtimes.
-However, you have Expertise on checks made to identify the general condition of animals and might for example allow you to select the best animal from a seller.
+However, you have <b>Expertise</b> on checks made to identify the general condition of animals and might for example allow you to select the best animal from a seller.
       </details>
       <details>
         <summary>Teamster</summary>
         Provides skill at the employment of common domestic farm animals as beasts of burden, plow teams or as animals to pull carts, wagons and carriages.
-You have Expertise on travel checks when handling animals this way, as well as on checks to control wagons or chariots.
+You have <b>Expertise</b> on travel checks when handling animals this way, as well as on checks to control wagons or chariots.
       </details>
     </details>
     <details>